jitsi/jitsi-meet-spot/README.md

-# Jitsi-Meet-Spot
+# Spot

-This is a web frontend application for integrating a Google calendar with jitsi-meetings.
+This is a web frontend application for integrating a Google calendar with jitsi meetings.
 The application is intended to be running within a physically-existing meeting room, and left running, so it can be used to join online meetings.
 Remote control functionality is available.

 ## Getting Started